php-dev-br/laravel-doc-pt-br/mocking.md

             // Assert a job was not pushed...
             Queue::assertNotPushed(AnotherJob::class);

-            // Assert a job was pushed with a given chain of jobs, matching by class...
+            // Assert a job was pushed with a specific chain...
             Queue::assertPushedWithChain(ShipOrder::class, [
                 AnotherJob::class,
                 FinalJob::class
             ]);

-            // Assert a job was pushed with a given chain of jobs, matching by both class and properties...
-            Queue::assertPushedWithChain(ShipOrder::class, [
-                new AnotherJob('foo'),
-                new FinalJob('bar'),
-            ]);

-            // Assert a job was pushed without a chain of jobs...
-            Queue::assertPushedWithoutChain(ShipOrder::class);
         }
     }